kevinlekiller/reshade-steam-proton/README.md

 For native Linux Vulkan games, Windows games which can run through DXVK (D3D9 / D3D10 / D3D11) and Windows games which can run through VKD3D (D3D12).

+### vkBasalt through Gamescope:

+Since [gamescope](https://github.com/Plagman/gamescope/) can use Vulkan, you can run vkBasalt on gamescope itself, instead of on the game, only issue is gamescope doesn't work with many games I've tried, but that will improve with time.

 ### kwin-effect-shaders:
 https://github.com/kevinlekiller/kwin-effect-shaders